 The high number of autocracies after WWII is due to the Cold War.
 Today, more than half of the world’s countries (about 100) are democracies.

-This graph focuses on Africa, where the Cold War had a particularly pernicious effect on governance:
+This graph, also based on Polity IV, focuses on Africa, where the Cold War had a particularly pernicious effect on governance:

 According to the latest report by Freedom House, the numbers of democracies have stabilized over the last years:

 About two-thirds of countries are viewed as electoral democracies by Freedom House: